 Performance and Value of Your Home’s Roof: Ventilation

-We often get asked whether metal roofs bring special ventilation needs or condensation concerns when installed on homes.
+We often get asked whether metal roofs bring special ventilation needs or condensation concerns when installing on homes.
 The general answer to that is “no” but, as with most things, there is an additional story to dig into.

-Unless a home has been built specifically in a manner which does not require attic ventilation (such as a conditioned space or hot attic, or perhaps insulated panel construction), there are three reasons why good ventilation is important with ANY home – regardless of the roof covering.
+Unless a home has been built specifically in a manner that does not require attic ventilation (such as a conditioned space or hot attic, or perhaps insulated panel construction), there are three reasons why good ventilation is important with ANY home – regardless of the roof covering.

 3 Reasons Good Ventilation is Important For Any Home

 - Energy Efficiency.
 Ventilation is used during the summer to vent heat out of the attic, reducing air conditioning costs.
 For many years, building science experts were focused on reflectivity as a way to keep heat out of the attic.
-While reflective or “cool roofs” are still a good idea, tests have shown that good ventilation which quickly removes any gained heat is equally if not more effective at home energy efficiency.
+While reflective or “cool roofs” are still a good idea, tests have shown that good ventilation which quickly removes any gained heat is equally if not more effective at improving home energy efficiency.